Final Girl - All 20+ Feature Film Boxes Compared!

 + The Killer from Tomorrow (The H.U.N.T.E.R. / Sunnydaze Mall) S3·F1

-The Organism has the most management overhead of any killer – infection testing, helicopter rescue.
-Better to play the H.U.N.T.E.R.'s two-phase progression on other maps than on Sunnydaze Mall.
+The Organism has more to manage than any other killer – infection tests, helicopter rescues.
+The H.U.N.T.E.R.'s two-phase arc plays better on other locations than on Sunnydaze Mall.

-15 boxes – the biggest challenge + Slaughter in the Groves (Inkanyamba the Avenger / Sacred Groves) S1·F3 Inkanyamba on other maps is one of the toughest experiences in the game – without the frustrating double Wrath track of his own map.
+15 boxes – the biggest challenge + Slaughter in the Groves (Inkanyamba the Avenger / Sacred Groves) S1·F3 Inkanyamba on other boards is one of the hardest experiences in the game – without the frustrating double Wrath track of his home board.
 Only recommended once you have experience.

 → A Rotten Harvest (Grimlash / Shady Acres) S4·F2